 Stay near Yosemite or Yellowstone the night before and after your trip.
 This ensures you get to the meeting point on time and that you don’t miss a flight on the way out.
 Contact us for recommendations.

 In Alaska, stay in Anchorage the night before your trip.
 When the trip ends, make sure to give yourself two extra days before flying home.
 (In case we can’t make it out of the backcountry on a bush plane due to inclement weather!)

 We recommend you rent or drive your own car to the group meeting point in Yosemite or Yellowstone.

 A non-refundable deposit is required to reserve your spot.
-Final payment for all trips is due 90 days prior to departure.
+Final payment for Yosemite and Yellowstone trips is due 90 days prior to departure.
+Final payment for Alaska trips is due 120 days prior to departure.
 Read our terms and conditions for full details.

 For Yellowstone and Yosemite, we hike rain or shine.
 Trail closures due to fire or other unsafe situations do rarely occur.
 If a trip is unable to operate, we will offer an alternative itinerary in place of a refund.

 For Alaska, we hike rain or shine, however weather may affect our flight into the backcountry.
 If a flight is delayed due to weather, we will either reroute to a different trip, or we will wait for the weather to clear and do the same trip in a shorter time frame.
 No refunds are given due to delays from weather.